JKirchartz/jkirchartz.github.com/_posts/2021-05-12-your-culture-is-not-yours-alone.md

 ---

 You're expanding - finally hiring a team - it's the big show now.
-You've got to project your vision and image on a whole new group of employees.
-You work hard brainstorming your company values<!--more-->, hours of meetings, days of discussion with core stakeholders, and finally you get a handful of things that define who You are as a Corporate Person.
+You've got to project your vision and image on a whole new group of employees.<!--more--> You work hard brainstorming your company values, hours of meetings, days of discussion with core stakeholders, and finally you get a handful of things that define who You are as a Corporate Person.
 A list of words or concepts, about how fun and unique and valuable your business is, but like really good and meaningful ones,